IBM/unitxt/docs/docs/adding_template.rst

 each in-context learning demonstration and for the final instance.
 The `output_format` defines how the reference answer is verbalized as string.
 The InputOutputTemplate assumes there is at most only a single reference (gold answer).
 If you pass a field value which is a list to the InputOutputTemplate, then it is verbalized as comma separated string.
-For example, ["happy","angry"] become the string reference "happy,angry", and it is expected that the model will return that string as the correct answer.
+For example, ["happy","angry"] becomes the string reference "happy,angry", and it is expected that the model will return that string as the correct answer.

 .. note::
     If you don't have references , just specify `output_format=""`.